ddsouz5/oneliners/README.md

     awk -v OFS="\t" '$1=$1' file1
     sed 's/[:blank:]+/,/g' thefile.txt > the_modified_copy.txt
     tr ' ' \\t < someFile > someFile

+Search pattern and replace that pattern by adding some extra characters to it. '&' is the matched string

+    sed 's/java/H&H/' example.txt

 Delete a Block of Text between Two Strings (inclusive)